 the more efficiently heat is transferred.

 A water to air heat exchanger for forced air home heat

-source.
+heat source.
 The heat exchanger is installed in the

-supply plenum of your furnace, usually with 90 degree brackets.
-(The supply
+supply plenum of your furnace, usually with 90 degree

-tubing in the heat exchanger, the fan on your existing furnace, controlled by a
+of copper tubing in the heat exchanger, the fan on your existing furnace,

-The heat output of a water to air heat exchanger is stated in Btus.
+The heat output of a water to air heat exchanger is stated in BTUs.
 The

 larger the heat exchanger (length x width), the higher the Btu output.
-Sizes range from 50,000 Btu
+Sizes